sign-language-translator/sign-language-translator/docs/index.rst

 You can use 3 types of Parallel corpus as training data (`more details <https://github.com/sign-language-translator/sign-language-datasets#problem-overview>`_):
 #.
 Sentences (bunch of signs performed consecutively in a single video to form a meaningful message.)
 #.
-Synthetic sentences (made by the rule-based translator)
+Synthetic sentences (made by the rule-based translator from the text of spoken languages & dictionary videos.)
 #.
 Replications (recordings of people performing the signs in dictionary videos and sentences.)

 `Here <https://github.com/sign-language-translator/sign-language-datasets/blob/main/parallel_texts/pk-sentence-mapping.json>`_ is a format that you can use for data labeling.
+You can use the following `JSON schema <https://github.com/sign-language-translator/sign-language-datasets/blob/main/schemas/mapping-schema.json>`_ to validate your labeled data.

 You can use `language models <Complete>`_ to write sentences for synthetic data.
 The language models can be masked to use only specified words in the output so that the rule-based translator can translate them.

 Get the best out of your model by training it for multiple languages and multiple tasks.
 For example, provide task as start-of-sequence-token and target-text-language as the second token to the decoder of the seq2seq model.

 .. code-block:: python
    :linenos:
-   :caption: Custom rule-based Translator (text to sign)
+   :caption: Fine-tuning Deep learning Translators

    import sign_language_translator as slt

-   pretrained_model = slt.get_model(slt.ModelCodes.Gesture)  # sign landmarks to text
+   # pretrained_model = slt.get_model(slt.ModelCodes.Gesture)  # sign landmarks to text (COMING SOON!)
+   # original training code:

    # pytorch training loop to finetune our model on your dataset
    for epoch in range(10):